-1. Get a Family Concensus
+Get a Family Consensus

-Even if you are looking for the next weekend getaway, sit down with your family members and discuss some options about where each member would like to go.
+Even if you are looking for the next weekend getaway, sit down with your family members, and discuss some options about where each member would like to go.
 Clearly, assuming they are old enough and their suggestions are plausible.
 Staying nearby is also an easy option that could be lots of fun and a great first step.
 Traveling locally can be a great way to vacation.
 Take a look at these family staycation tips.

 Clearly, this is easier said than done.
 Try to have some type of activity that you know each member of the family would like.
 That way even if there is one part that someone isn’t thrilled about, there is some form of compromise.
 Here are some family bucket list ideas and destinations: